FranklinUniversityCompSciPracticum/GitActivities/Activity3.md

     Now that you merged the updated master, and pushed to remote, the pull request should no longer show any conflicts.
 Merge the pull request to complete the activity.

-This is the first change in merge-conflict-activity-1.
+This is the conflicting change in merge-conflict-activity-2.